mculinovic/EAGLER/README.md

 	make docs

 HTML documentation is placed in `docs/html`, while the LaTeX documentation is placed in `docs/latex`.
 To view the HTML documentation open `docs/html/index.html` in any web browser.
 The PDF documentation is obtainable by compiling the generated LaTeX code with the provided makefile.

-Use the following command from the root of the tool to get the PDF version of the documentation:
+Use the following commands from the root of the project to create the PDF version of the documentation:

 	cd docs/latex/
 	make